 We are a nation that has a natural musical talent with education, facilities and finance all playing an important role in unlocking careers.
 Real obstacles in each of these areas however do exist.

-According to a recent UK Music survey 17 per cent of music creators were educated at fee paying schools, compared with 7 per cent across the population as a whole.
+According to a UK Music survey 17 per cent of music creators were educated at fee paying schools, compared with 7 per cent across the population as a whole.
 This matters because 50 per cent of children at independent schools receive sustained music tuition, while the figure for state schools is a mere 15 per cent.

 On venues, 35 per cent of music venues have closed in the past decade, significantly reducing the chances for up and coming musicians to develop their skills in front of audiences and grow fan bases.